Federal Cybersecurity

 The three inclusion criteria for KEV entries do not change based on the target organization.
 Active exploitation evidence means threat actors are using the vulnerability against real targets.
 Those targets include private companies, critical infrastructure operators, healthcare systems, and financial institutions.
 A KEV-listed vulnerability in a widely deployed product represents a threat to any organization running that product.
 The catalog is a public threat intelligence feed, not a federal-only reference document.

 Cyber insurance underwriters and security assessors have increasingly incorporated KEV catalog remediation into their evaluation frameworks.
-The federal 14-day and 60-day windows provide a benchmark that private sector programs can adapt to their own risk tolerance and patching capacity without adopting the full BOD 22-01 compliance framework.
+The federal BOD 22-01 remediation windows (two weeks for newer CVEs, six months for older CVE identifiers) provide a benchmark that private sector programs can adapt to their own risk tolerance and patching capacity without adopting the full BOD 22-01 compliance framework.

 The audit fix.
 Integrate the KEV catalog into your existing vulnerability management platform.
 Most enterprise scanners support KEV tagging natively or through a feed integration.
 Set a policy requiring remediation of all KEV-listed findings within 30 days as a starting benchmark, then tighten the window based on your patch velocity data.
 Track KEV remediation separately from general vulnerability metrics.
 Report KEV compliance metrics to leadership alongside CVSS-based patch rates to demonstrate that your program addresses actual attacker behavior, not just theoretical severity.